Win VIP Pit Tickets to the 2024 MTV Video Music Awards

-This September, we wanted to hook you up with a once in a lifetime opportunity for you and your best friend.
+This September, we wanted to hook you up with a once in a lifetime opportunity for you and your best friend to go to the 2024 MTV Video Music Awards, courtesy of our friends at Warner Records.

-So we arranged for you to spend the night up close and personal Taylor Swift, Sabrina Carpenter, Chappell Roan, Shawn Mendes, Dua Lipa, Teddy Swims, Beyonce, Eminem and more!
+This is going to be an INCREDIBLE night as some of your favorite PST artists like Dua Lipa, Teddy Swims and Benson Boone nominated for some of the night's biggest awards.

+Plus, there will be performances from Benson Boone, and so many more including Chappell Roan, Camila Cabello, Shawn Mendes, Sabrina Carpenter.
+Katy Perry will perform as she's honored with the Video Vanguard award as well.

 Yeah, you heard us right... you could see them all in one night!